Key Stage 3

 Key Stage 4

 The music department is committed to providing opportunities for all students to participate in music making during curriculum lessons and extra-curricular activities.
-GCSE students are encouraged to become music captains to develop their leadership skills in the music sector, attend extracurricular activities, take up peripatetic lessons with their instrument specialist, and perform at school events.
+GCSE students are encouraged to attend extracurricular activities, take up peripatetic lessons with their instrument specialist, and perform at school events.

 During the GCSE course, students will refine their skills in performance, composition and in appraising different types of music.
 Students are expected to specialise in an instrument that they will develop their skills in during the course.
 The expected standard for GCSE music is grade 3 practical exam (ABRSM, TCL, RSL).
 They will learn about the elements of music through a series of practical workshops in performance and composition.